akosarch/stateful-grid/grid_component.framerfx/README.md

 ]
 ```

-The component checks if a `url` prop in the child component exists and not equal `null`.
+The component checks if a `url` prop in the child component exists and isn't `null`.
 Then it will pass the link I provided via the `JSON`.

 **Here is another example:**